The Friends and Family Test

 - I attended an outpatient appointment (opens in a new window)

-All NHS trusts are required to publish this data and you can see all the results on the NHS England website.
+All ratings are independently compiled, and all NHS trusts are required to publish their results.
+You can see all the results on the NHS England website.